Woolfrey/woolfrey.github.io/_posts/25-06-19-who-is-your-customer.md

 categories: [customer, six sigma, define, sipoc, lss]
 ---

 > Who is the customer of your business?
 Who receives the output of your work?
 Surprisingly, it's not always who you think, and in this article I'd like to demonstrate why.
 The SIPOC is a fundamental tool in the Lean Six Sigma project management method.
 When done correctly, it can reveal important insights in to a business process.
-It's an important step before establishing quality metric and key performance indicators of your work.
+It's an important step before establishing quality metrics and key performance indicators of your work.

 ### 🧭 Navigation
 - [Whom Do You Serve?](#whom-do-you-serve)